 “Our mission is to excel at Peer Support provision, always being at the forefront of high standards”.

-Our purpose is to enable networks of relationships among adults 18 or over who suffer with emotional distress, may feel socially excluded, are struggling financially, and therefore unable to move on successfully in their lives, who live and work in Central Bedfordshire and North Hertfordshire to function even more effectively.”
+Our purpose is to enable networks of relationships among adults 18 or over who suffer with emotional distress, may feel socially excluded, are struggling financially, and therefore unable to move on successfully in their lives, who live and work in Bedfordshire, Cornwall, Devon, and Hertfordshire to function even more effectively.”

 We will achieve this by:

-- Acting as consultants to organisations who wish to improve their intentional peer support
+- Acting as consultants to organisations who wish to extend their intentional peer support

-- Establishing self-sustaining community based Intentional Peer Support Groups (IPSG)
+- Partnering with, or establishing, self-sustaining community based Intentional Peer Support Groups (IPSG)

 - Training volunteers and coaches in Intentional Peer Support